-Defense Spending and the Global Economic Downturn
+Defense Spending and the Global Economy

 Arms Race Developing in the Asia-Pacific Region

-China clearly now intends to develop a military capability to match its new-found economic status and is spending more on its navy and air force and cutting back on its land forces.
+China now clearly intends to develop a military capability to match its new-found economic status.
 The idea is to put the country in a better position to project force outside its own borders.
 China’s insatiable appetite for raw materials and energy has also widened the military’s mission to protect China’s strategic economic interests overseas.
 The country’s naval and air forces certainly appear determined to impose their dominance in the South China Sea—through which vital oil supplies pass, and where several islands are in dispute—and in the East China Sea.
 The government says that most of the increased military expenditure is focused on improving the historically poor living conditions of soldiers in the People’s Liberation Army.

-In addition, the authorities intend to increase spending on “informatization,” in an attempt to close the gap on the United States’s use of “smart” technology.
-Defense companies in the West could benefit from China’s attempts to upgrade its military technology, although it is extremely doubtful whether Washington would allow American companies to supply technology to China.
+In addition, the authorities intend to increase spending on “informatization” in an attempt to close the gap on the United States’ use of “smart” technology.
+Defense companies in the West could benefit from China’s attempts to upgrade its military technology, although it is extremely doubtful whether Washington would allow US companies to supply technology to China.

 Other Major Trends

 The US military is already one of the largest consumers of renewable energy in the world, and it has set a goal that 25% of its energy should come from renewable sources by 2025.
 The US Air Force’s goal is that 50% of all the fuels used in domestic training flights will come from synthetic, or nonpetroleum, sources by 2016.
 The US military is also investing heavily in solar and wind power.

 The military is also investing heavily in information technology on land.
 Military units constantly transmit huge amounts of data back and forth to report their position, generate situational awareness, and share information on enemy tactics.
 Soldiers with access to laptops, for example, can provide vital information to military commanders.
-Real-time management of information enables rapid decision-making, meaning that military operations can proceed quickly, possibly providing a decisive advantage during a battle.
+Real-time management of information enables rapid decision-making, meaning that military operations can proceed quickly, possibly providing a decisive advantage during battle.

 Cyberspace: The New Battlefield